shaktilucifer/Construct2Runner/README.md

 # Construct2Runner
-This is a endless runner game Using construct2 framework.
+This is a endless runner game built using Construct2.

 It is deployed in chrome store. check it out at